davidpgausai-svg/LeaderOS/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
 Access Control: Two-layer settings system: 1) Administrator layer for managing user roles, permissions, and strategy assignments, 2) User layer for personal preferences.
-Three-role system with strategy-based access: Administrators have full modification power over the app and see all strategies; Co-Leads can edit projects and actions for assigned strategies only; View users have read-only access to assigned strategies.
-All roles have report writing capability.
+Four-role system with strategy-based access: Administrators have full modification power over the app and see all strategies; Co-Leads can edit projects and actions for assigned strategies only; View users have read-only access to assigned strategies; SME (Subject Matter Expert) users are for tracking only and cannot log in to the system.
+Administrators, Co-Leads, and View users have report writing capability.
 Strategy assignments are managed by administrators through the Settings page.

 ## System Architecture